Samwakelam/contentful-test/README.md

 10. Typescript the Entry properly

-- Created an additional service layer that will accept a `contentful-management` entry and convert it to a Widget.
+Created an additional service layer that will accept a `contentful-management` entry and convert it to a Widget.
 This means there is no meeting of Entry types in the library and the parser is inside the service.

+11. Editing / updating Widget

+The Entry Model has a method `update` where you can amend the entry fields followed by using the method.

+**Gotcha** The update is not published to the delivery API.